skilesare/art_and_democratic_hypercatallaxy/about_the_author/README.md

 My name is Austin Andrew Fatheree.
 I was born in Houston, TX in 1977.
 I have had a privileged life.
 I have had two parents who loved me and were able to make a good bit of money and inherit some more.
 We were far from 'ultrarich' but we had enough means to borrow enough money for me to go to private school most of my years.
 There was a rough period around the savings and loan crisis, but over all I realize that I've had a more privileged life than most who will read this book.

 I went to The University of Texas.
 I started in Electrical Engineering and even qualified to for the honors engineering program.
-After two years of doing electrical engineering when I wanted to be doing computer engineering(and really not feeling like I was excelling) and helping my roommate with his MIS homework, I transferred to the Management Information Systems degree and graduated with a business degree.
+After two years of doing electrical engineering when I wanted to be doing computer engineering(and really not feeling like I was excelling) and helping my roommate with his MIS homework, I transferred to the Management Information Systems program and graduated with a business degree.
 This is instructive to show:

 1. I'm kind of smart
 2. But not smart enough